robertdpowell/100-days-of-playwright-with-typescript/README.md

 ```

-To see the details of the test run, I ran:
+To see the results of the test run, I ran:

 ```
 npx playwright show-report
 ```

-And I get this nice HTML overview of the 6 tests that ran.
+Which took me to this HTML overview of the 6 tests that ran.

 ![alt text](<Screenshot 2024-12-08 at 19.23.49.png>)